 Hand on my heart, I’m telling you the single most difficult part of making these poke bowls is cooking the rice.

-Once the rice is cooked, I like to season it by lightly sprinkling with seasoned rice vinegar.
-This is optional, but delicious, so do what you will.
+Once the rice is cooked, I like to season it by lightly sprinkling it with seasoned rice vinegar.
+This is optional but delicious, so do what you will.

-If you’re going to pan-fry your tofu, you can do this while the rice is cooking.
-But you can also totally leave the tofu plain and just toss it in the marinade.
+I love a poké bowl with tofu!
+If you’re going to pan-fry or bake your tofu, you can do this while the rice cooks.
+But you can also totally leave the tofu plain and toss it in the marinade!
+I'm all in on simplifying!

-I used a homemade (and terribly inauthentic) ponzu dressing as the marinade for the tofu, and it's also what I used to massage the kale.
+I used a homemade ponzu-ish dressing as the marinade for the tofu, and it's also what I used to massage the kale.
+Two for the price of one!

 The second dressing is the dreamy vegan Sriracha "mayo" that we're drizzling over our vegan poké bowls.
 This is simply a blend of tahini, lemon juice, garlic, agave, and Sriracha.